colinoflynn/raymarine-axiom-rescue/README.md

 ## Using SSH Access

-What to do with your new SSH access?
+What to do with your new SSH access now that you have it?

+One of the first things to do is enable USB debugging mode, so you can also access the device via the USB port.

 ### Connecting